hpusset/-elrc-share-client/README.md

 **Arguments**

-A list of space seperated resource ids
+A list of space separated resource ids

-Results returned by the `getj` and `getx` commands can be saved to a file using output redirection `>`.
+Results returned by the `list`, `getj` and `getx` commands can be saved to a file using output redirection `>`.
 If no path is specified, the result will be saved in the default directory (`/home/<user>/ELRC-Downloads` for Linux and `C:\Users\<UserName>\Downloads\ELRC-Downloads` for Windows).